rmbackoTU-dev/fiction-dictionary/README.md

 #Save: 'save the dictionary to a json file.'
 #
 #Import: 'If you do not have a current dictionary import an existing one.'
 #
+#Search" 'Use partial word to search the dictionary for words beginning with enter letters'
+#
 #Test: 'Run Unit Test found in the test directory.
 (Not commited with in repository)'
 #